2022 Shah Cheragh attack: Domestic

 Iranian Supreme Leader, Ali Khamenei called on Iranians to unite and vowed to punish the perpetrators of the attack.
 Interior Minister Ahmad Vahidi blamed the Mahsa Amini protests for paving the ground for the attack on the mausoleum.
 Officials in the Fars province, where the attack took place, declared three days of mourning.
 Iran's president, Ebrahim Raisi said "Experience shows that Iran's enemies, after failing to create a split in the nation's united ranks, take revenge through violence and terror."
+The Iranian government accused the protestors of Mahsa Amini's death of paving the way for such attacks to occur.

 Iranian authorities organized rallies in Shiraz and elsewhere in the country to denounce the shooting.
 According to state-affiliated media "large numbers of students and professors" reportedly took part in demonstrations denouncing the Shiraz terrorist attack.

 International

 The United Nations Secretary-General António Guterres strongly condemned the terrorist assault on the Shah Cheragh Holy Shrine in Shiraz, Iran, which is claimed by the Islamic State.
 The message said that targeting religious places is heinous and the Secretary-General emphasized: "bring[ing] to justice the perpetrators of this crime against civilians exercising their right to practice their religion".
 Also, the Secretary-General expressed his condolences to the bereaved families, the Iranian people, and the Iranian government wished a swift recovery for the injured.

 Oman offered condolences to the government and people of Iran.
 Pakistan condemned the attack and expressed solidarity with the Iranian people.
 Lebanon called for the punishment of those responsible even if those responsible are their own citizens.
 Turkey denounced the "heinous and cruel terrorist attack."
 Finland said that it was "Deeply saddened by the terrorist attack at the Shah Cheragh shrine in Shiraz" and it "strongly condemns terrorism in all its forms and manifestations".
 India strongly condemned the attack and extended condolences to Iran and urged the world "unite and combat terrorism in all its forms and manifestations".
 Japan strongly condemned the terrorist attack and expressed condolences to the victims and their families.